Queens Premises Liability Lawyers

-Property owners such as landlords and business owners who are leasing commercial space generally carry significant amounts of insurance coverage for injuries.
+Property owners (such as landlords and business owners who are leasing commercial space) generally carry significant amounts of insurance coverage for injuries.
 An insurance claims adjuster’s job is to hold onto profits for their employers, not to pay you what you need to recover.
-If the insurers won’t offer you a fair settlement, we are prepared to take them to court.
+If the insurers won’t offer a fair settlement, we are prepared to take them to court.

 How Much You Can Get in a Premises Liability Lawsuit

 Every premises liability case is unique, and so are the circumstances surrounding every settlement.
-There is no way to estimate the value of your claim until a personal injury attorney in Queens who specializes in premises liability has had the chance to examine your evidence.
+There is no way to estimate the value of your claim until an attorney has had the chance to examine your evidence.

 Although your claim may have very different results, here are some examples of results we’ve secured for our clients:

 - $8 million for the victims of a building fire